gadenbuie/garrickadenbuie-com/content/blog/2022/countdown-v0-4-0/index.markdown

 I also wanted to make it easy to adjust the time, but my JavaScript skills were limited to what I could learn from StackOverflow, so I compromised and decided that you could only bump the timer up.
-If you had to move faster, you could just move on.
+After all it’s not like you *have* to end the timer, you can always just move on in your slides.

 ### It becomes an R package